 Next to age, vision problems can also arise from hormonal issues.
 To illustrate this point, dry eye syndrome is more common after menopause, affecting over 3.2 million American women who are middle-aged and older.

-A sudden surge in hormones during pregnancy may result to changes in vision.
+A sudden surge in hormones during pregnancy may result in changes in vision.
 These include dry eye, refractive errors, diabetic retinopathy, retinal detachment due to high blood pressure, and puffy eyelids.
 While most of these conditions are temporary and will disappear post-delivery, expectant women should be aware of the signs and symptoms indicating a serious problem.

 Quick Guide to Optimum Vision For Women